david-guenault/envduino/README.md

 Setting visual thresholds

-    Visual threshold is a way to define if mesured sensor values are within bounds or not by displaying colored leds.
+    Visual threshold is a way to define if mesured sensor values are within bounds or not by colored leds.
+    There are three leds

     syntax : t;[s];[t];[v]
     t define that the current command is a threshold setting command